kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- I shoved Tavius into the cell, we jumped him, I took the keys over, we unlocked our door.
 Cass grabbed his great sword.
 Valindra flinched at firebolt.
 	- Cass said the solitary confinement guy is undead and killed a bunch of people.
 		- Evil chuckle.
 Male voice, dry, old.
 "This thing?"
+		- Said he would enact vengeance on those who imprisonsed us.